-Have you recently had a new furnace set up and are now noticing a weird smell?
-You’re not alone, because a lot of other homeowners also experience this at first.
-Let’s review what’s creating this smell, and when you can anticipate it to disappear, as well as three other furnace smells you shouldn’t disregard.
+Have you recently had a new furnace set up and are now experiencing a strange smell?
+You're not alone, because plenty of other homeowners also have this happen at first.
+Let’s review what’s leading to this smell, and when you can look forward to it to subside, as well as three other furnace smells you shouldn’t ignore.

 Why Your New Furnace Smells